 After that I started sending them care packages of Divine Minds gear and I went out to LA again, but this time I was on tour with Xavier Wulf and Tracy was starting to pop off, I remember Wulf and them playing "come again" every night on tour.
 This time around I met a lot more of the members.
 I can't remember who exactly, but I remember Nick Blanco had given me his number as a connect to them.
 Little did I know that a year later they would rent my tour bus that I had just recently bought, I ended up becoming the driver for Lil Tracy's XOXO tour.
 That's when I really became involved with GBC, The tour had Mackned, Raven, Bighead, Nick and Tracy.
 That tour was really special & I made some great friendships with those guys.

 Can you tell me a little about "Divine Minds" and your connection to them?

 Divine Minds is a movement/brand/company whatever the fuck you wanna call it.
 Myself and my two best friends, Gardenz and Chump Change wanted to start something to encourage people to chase their dreams and think outside the box the government was pushing on us.
-We’re aware of all that BS but we’re too young to do anything except unite and bring awareness.
+We were aware of all that BS, but were too young to do anything except unite and bring awareness.
 I had a lot of fire in my heart because my brother had just passed away and I wanted to put that energy into something.
 Shout out my brothers I started Divine Minds with.